 During the dissolution of a long-lasting marriage, Virginia baby boomers may find themselves facing an uncertain future as retirement and insurance plans are brought to the table for distribution.
 Here are a few important financial items seniors should consider in order to maintain health coverage and quality of life after divorce.

 To avoid a loss of coverage after divorce, Forbes recommends that spouses over 50 keep in mind five crucial types of insurance: health, life, disability, home and car.
 Among these, health plans are of primary concern.
-An ex-spouse cannot continue to be a dependent on his or her significant other’s health insurance but must obtain a separate policy.
+An ex-spouse cannot continue to be dependent on his or her significant other’s health insurance but must obtain a separate policy.
 One option is to take over the payments to continue to receive coverage under an existing workplace plan.

 Alternative options include purchasing an individual policy from a different insurance company or applying for coverage through one’s own workplace.
 It is extremely important to make this shift as soon as possible to avoid the possibility of being without coverage during a health emergency.